Avinava/vscode-dev-pack-salesforce/README.md

 # Dev Pack for Salesforce

 Dev Pack for Salesforce is a collection of useful VS Code extensions for Salesforce development.
+The pack includes extensions for Apex, Lightning Web Components (LWC), SOQL queries, and general development features.

 ## Included Extensions